I am avid traveler, adventurer, hiker, diver, kayaker, bicyclist and skier.

 In sum, I enjoy passion.
 Both in the things I experience directly, and the things I experience indirectly through others.

 In my professional career, I am in Who’s Who for the South & Southwest.
 My most recent book is 50 Years of Adventures, Debacles and Achievements: The Story of My Life.
 Order the paperback version at http://goo.gl/9S2Uab Before that, I published The Car is the Enemy of the City (WalkableStreets, 2010), which can be purchased here http://www.lulu.com/product/paperback/the-car-is-the-enemy-of-the-city/10905607 My earlier book, The Road to Ruin, was published by Praeger in 2003 http://www.amazon.com/Road-Ruin-Introduction-Sprawl-Cure/dp/0275981290.
 I am a contributing author to New Urbanism & Beyond, published by Rizzoli Publishers.
-I am a Complete Streets Instructor for the National Complete Streets Coalition.
-I am an adjunct professor at the University of Colorado, Boulder.
-I served on the Boulder CO Transportation Advisory Board for five years.
-I have served as the Chair of the Mapleton Hill PorchFest in Boulder since 2011.
-I have brewed my own beer, wine and cider, make my own pasta, and have run the New York City Marathon.
+I am a former Complete Streets Instructor for the National Complete Streets Coalition.
+I served as an adjunct professor at the University of Colorado, Boulder.
+I am a former member of the Boulder CO Transportation Advisory Board, which I served on for five years.
+I am the founder of the Mapleton Hill PorchFest in Boulder, and served as chair from 2011 till 2020.
+I have brewed my own beer, wine, and made my own pasta and bread.
+I have run the New York City Marathon.